 The City of Scappoose has several sources for its drinking water.
-The water from the Dutch Canyon Well and surface water from South Fork Scappoose Creek, Gourley Creek, and Lacey Creek is filtered at the Keys Road water treatment plant.
+The water from the Dutch Canyon Well and surface water from South Fork Scappoose Creek, Gourlay Creek, and Lazy Creek is filtered at the Keys Road water treatment plant.
 The Miller Road treatment plant uses three wells located on that property.
 We still encourage citizens to conserve water and limit non-essential use.
-For ideas you can use to help, please see the Conservation Plan on our website:
+For ideas you can use to help, please review the Water Conservation Plan on our website at